Corporate Communications: Motivate Employees With Digital Signage

 Before launching a new digital signage screen network, make sure you follow some simple rules:

-- Have a clear content strategy.
 Content should be the most important consideration before you begin sourcing your project’s hardware and software.
 Figure out what you want to achieve and then source the content that will be required to meet your goals.

-- Determine which type of content will be suitable for your network of digital displays.
 Designate content curators within the enterprise whose responsibility will be to approve content before it gets published.
 Have clear policies in place so the rules can be easily followed.

-- Be creative.
 Whenever appropriate, try and provide a mix of information and entertainment.
 You want to keep viewers looking and you’re competing with the internet and other sources of information.
 Incorporate bold graphics and bright colors.

-- Be critical about screen placement.
 Consider sight lines and make sure your screens are always located in such a way they will be easy to read.
 This may require additional wiring for power and networking but the results will be worth it.
 Remember there is an endless supply of brackets and supports on the market that will let you mount screens in virtually any space.
 The secret is to pick the right location so your screens are easily visible.